tribbloid/shapesafe/README.md

 // 1 >< 2 >< 3 >< 4 |<<- (i >< j)
 ```

-In the above example, calling `eval` instructs the compiler to summon a chain of type classes as lemmata to prove / refute the correctness of the expression:
+In the above example, calling `eval` instructs the compiler to summon a series of type classes as lemmata to prove / refute the correctness of the expression:

 |                                         lemma |       | expression                              |
 | --------------------------------------------: | :---: | --------------------------------------- |